Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 ✏️The explosive growth of online shopping and the death of brick and mortar stores.

+**free from**: literally

+✏️Nevertheless, it may be the only way to address successfully the pressing problems of providing everyone with clean water to drink, adequate water to grow food and a life free from preventable water-related illness.

+✏️He could finally envision a life free from secrets and pain.
+And he couldn't wait for it to begin.

 ## adverb phrase

 **over time**: if something happens over time, it happens gradually during a long period.